MultiSafepay/docs/api/getorder.md

 2. Under **Path params**, enter the order ID.
 3. Click **Try it!**

-:warning: Never use a live API key!
+❗️ Never use a live API key!